Old Town of Pontevedra: Religious buildings

 The most representative religious buildings in the old town were built by mendicant orders (Dominicans, Franciscans), by the powerful sailors' guild, by the Jesuits and by the brotherhood of Our Lady of Refuge and Divine Mother of Pilgrims.
 These buildings are: the ruins of the Gothic convent of St. Dominic, the Gothic church of St. Francis, the Gothic-Renaissance basilica of St. Mary Major, the Baroque church of St. Bartholomew, the College of the Society of Jesus and the Baroque church of the Pilgrim Virgin.
 In the old town there are also several chapels, such as the Chapel of the Nazarene and the Chapel of the Holy Souls and the sanctuary of the Apparitions, and outside, a few metres east of the old walls, is the Gothic convent of St. Clare.

 Civil buildings

 Pontevedra was a privileged place of residence for the nobility and powerful Galician families.
 No other Galician city has such a wealth of coats of arms on the facades of many noble houses and pazos.
 In the historic centre there are more than 200 coats of arms carved in stone.

-Important civil buildings are: the House of the Bells, the Palace of the Counts of Maceda, the Pazo of Gago and Montenegro, the Palace of Mugartegui, the Pazo García Flórez, the Pazo Castro Monteagudo, the House of Heads, the Main Theatre of Pontevedra and the Liceo Casino, the Pazo of the Marquis de Aranda, the Town Hall of Pontevedra, the Mendoza Mansion, the Palace of the Deputation of Pontevedra, the Valle-Inclán High School, the Central Market of Pontevedra and the Castelao Building.
+Important civil buildings are: the House of the Bells, the Vaamonde House, the Old Mail House, the Palace of the Counts of Maceda, the Pazo of Gago and Montenegro, the Palace of Mugartegui, the Pazo García Flórez, the Pazo Castro Monteagudo, the House of Heads, the Main Theatre of Pontevedra and the Liceo Casino, the Pazo of the Marquis de Aranda, the Town Hall of Pontevedra, the Mendoza Mansion, the Palace of the Deputation of Pontevedra, the Valle-Inclán High School, the Building of the Official Association of Building Engineers and Technical Architects of Pontevedra, the Central Market of Pontevedra and the Castelao Building.